-In particular Gebre Kristos Desta and Skunder Boghossian emerged as the most progressive artists and teachers at the Addis Ababa Fine Arts School, who advocated abstract expressionism and had a lasting impact not only on Ethiopian modern art development, but the historiography of African modernism.
-Together with other African modernists, Skunder Boghossian and Gebre Kristos Desta reclaimed Modern art as being part of a shared cultural history, drawing from both local and European techniques, pan-African ideas and their cultural heritage to give new expression and vitality to their work, and a political dimension to the role of the artist.
-They recognised the pivotal role African art played in inspiring a new generation of European art movements during the turn of the nineteenth and early twentieth century with the development of primitivism and Cubism, as well as the importance European centres such as Paris had in bringing together Africans, Europeans and the African Diaspora and forming new ideas based on this exchange.
-Skunder highlights this in an interview with Valerie Cassel, with the following words: ‘For my generation, the Negritude Movement and Contemporary African Arts Movement were cultural movements linked to the political and social issues prevalent at the time.
+In particular, Desta and Boghossian emerged as the most progressive artists and teachers at the Addis Ababa Fine Arts School; they advocated abstract expressionism and had a lasting impact not only on Ethiopian Modern art development, but the historiography of African Modernism.
+Together with other African Modernists, Boghossian and Desta reclaimed Modern art as being part of a shared cultural history, drawing from local and European techniques and pan-African ideas.
+Their cultural heritage would give new expression and vitality to their work and a political dimension to the role of the artist.
+They recognized the pivotal role African art played in inspiring a new generation of European art movements during the turn of the nineteenth and early twentieth centuries: primitivism and Cubism.
+Boghossian highlights this point in an interview with Valerie Cassel,: “For my generation, the Négritude Movement and Contemporary African Arts Movement were cultural movements linked to the political and social issues prevalent at the time.
 We were all coming together to listen to our stories and to find a commonality in ourselves and in our struggles.
 We found this in Paris.
-Paris was central to the movement’.
+Paris was central to the movement.”

-Before the Derg military regime took a hold of Ethiopia in 1974 and imposed its socialist ideals resulting in artistic restrictions and propaganda based art, Skunder left Ethiopia in 1970 by invitation to teach at the Atlanta Center for Black Art and artist in residence at Atlanta University, which was at the forefront of the Civil Rights Movement and Black Power.
-Skunder embraced the Civil Rights Movement through his work, which he saw as an extension of his political commitment to justice, equality and liberty.
-In recognition of his achievements both as a teacher and an artist, Boghossian took up an arts residency at Howard University in 1972, where he became Assistant Professor in 1974, and then Associate Professor in 1978, ending his impressive teaching career in 2001.
+Before the Derg military regime took a hold of Ethiopia in 1974, resulting in artistic restrictions and propaganda based art, Boghossian left Ethiopia by invitation to teach at the Atlanta Center for Black Art.
+He later became artist in residence at Atlanta University, which was at the forefront of the Civil Rights Movement and Black Power.
+Boghossian embraced the Civil Rights Movement through his work, which he saw as an extension of his political commitment to justice, equality, and liberty.
+In recognition of his achievements both as a teacher and an artist, Boghossian took up an arts residency at Howard University in 1972, where he became Assistant Professor in 1974 and Associate Professor in 1978, ending his impressive teaching career in 2001.

 Boghossian used abstract expressionism and layers of complex imagery rooted in his life experiences.
 Afrocentric, pan-African ideals were expressed through the use of mythological images and masks from diverse African countries.
-Skunder drew from his Ethiopian and Armenian roots through the use of Ethiopian traditional iconic images, biblical stories, Coptic cross designs and historical sites, richly interwoven with artistic symbols from Oromo and Konso carvings, Adere embroidery, brana healing scrolls, patterns from Tiletes (the geometric inlay border patters of traditional dresses), and mesobos (traditional food plates and tables).
-Skunder was also an experimenter, using local and traditional materials and methods from Ethiopia such as bark cloth, goat skin, natural earth colours combined with European techniques and materials including oil, acrylic, gouache, crayon, pen and ink.
-A visionary, innovator and pioneer, Alexander ‘Skunder’ Boghossian dedicated his life to his art and has become one of the fathers of African modernism today.
+Boghossian drew from his Ethiopian and Armenian roots through the use of Ethiopian icons, biblical stories, Coptic and Aksum designs, richly interwoven with artistic symbols from Oromo and Konso carvings, Adere embroidery, brana healing scrolls, patterns from Tiletes, and mesobos (traditional food plates and tables).
+Boghossian was also an experimenter, using local and traditional materials and methods from Ethiopia, such as bark cloth, goat skin, natural earth colours combined with European techniques and materials.
+A visionary, innovator and pioneer, Alexander ‘Skunder’ Boghossian dedicated his life to his art and has become one of the fathers of African Modernism today.

 References and Further Reading